iifl-logo

 In terms of Section 135 and Schedule VII of the Act the Board of Directors has constituted a CSR Committee under the Chairmanship of Shri Tapas Kumar Bhattacharya.
 Shri Debasish Ray, Shri Bankat Lai Gaggar and Shri Jagdish Prasad Mundra are the other members of the Committee.
 The Committee met once during the reporting period.

 The CSR Committee of the Board has framed a CSR Policy which is annexed hereto and forms part of this Report.
-The same is also available on the website of the Company viz. http://www.nbi- india.co.in/policies/20211109_NBI_CSR_Policy_2021.pdf
+The same is also available on the website of the Company viz. http://www.nbi- india.co.in/policies/202111 09_NBI_CSR_Policy_2021 .pdf

 6. Finance and Assets Liability Supervisory Committee (ALCO)

 Finance And Assets Liability Supervisory Committee (ALCO) of Directors comprises of three members, namely Shri Ashok Bhandari (Chairman), Shri Bankat Lai Gaggar and Shri Jagdish Prasad Mundra.
-The Committee held four meetings during the year.
+The Committee held five meetings during the year.

 7. Investment/Credit Committee